sunmoonyan/HLX_BetterClassUI/README.md

 # HLX_BetterClassUI

-You can use skin and bodygroups for the preview playermodel class.
+You can use skin and bodygroups for the class playermodel.

 ```lua
 CLASS.skin